 Myasthenia gravis doesn’t develop in some patients due to antibodies blocking acetylcholine, LRP4, or MuSK.
 This kind of condition is what is known as seronegative MG or antibody-negative.
 Researchers believe that while this type of myasthenia gravis doesn’t appear to involve antibodies, it still has an autoimmune basis.

 The thymus gland can be found underneath the breastbone in the upper chest region as part of your immune system.
 Researchers believe that the thymus gland activates or mediates antibody production, which blocks acetylcholine.

 The thymus gland is large in infants, and its size reduces with age, becoming small in healthy adults.
-However, in some people with myasthenia gravis, the size of the thymus gland becomes abnormally large.
+However, in some people with myasthenia gravis, the thymus gland’s size becomes abnormally large.
 Certain patients of MG disease can also have thymus gland tumors called thymomas.

-Rarely, mothers with myasthenia gravis have children who are born with the disorder (neonatal myasthenia gravis).
+In rare cases, mothers with myasthenia gravis have children born with the disorder (what is known as neonatal MG).
 If treated promptly, children generally recover within two months after birth.